SandraKanna/SandraKanna/README.md

     <img src="https://readme-typing-svg.herokuapp.com?font=Press+Start+2P&duration=2500&pause=350&color=27C322&random=false&width=435&lines=Hi%2C+there!;I'm+Sandra+Kanna;student+at+42+School" alt="Typing SVG" />
 </h1>

-After 11 years in B2B marketing for tech-centric industries like industrial printing and e-commerce, I've taken a bold step into software development.
-I'm currently immersed in the 42 school curriculum, honing my skills in C and shell scripting.
+With 11 years of B2B marketing experience in tech-driven industries like industrial printing and e-commerce, I’ve embarked on a journey to bridge the gap between marketing and technology.
+I’ve completed C programming and shell scripting projects at 42 and am now diving into C++ and advanced topics like 3D rendering and full-stack development.
+While my focus is on mastering these technical skills, I’m eager to apply my combined expertise in a dynamic tech environment

 ---